The Best Countertop Water Filters of 2023: Reviews & Buying Guide

 • Easy installation barely takes more than five minutes (1 adapter included).
 Only fits standard faucets.
 No pull-out, no sprayer, no designer faucets.

 • Filtration capacity is 500 gallons of water or 3 months per filter cartridge.
-Annual cost: Around $120 which is more than what you pay with most of the competition but still okay.
+Annual cost: Around $120 which is more than what you pay for similar filters with some of the competition but still okay.

 • Filter is backed by a 3-year limited warranty + Home Master’s 100% satisfaction guarantee for peace of mind.